LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models: CONCLUSIONS AND FUTURE WORKS

 For future work, we aim to enhance our proposed environment by incorporating additional metrics that capture the relationship between the \ac{GW} and the \ac{ED}.
-In the short term, we will focus on associating specific energy models with each \ac{ED}.
-In this context, we will evaluate the impact of these energy models on the \ac{GW} placement optimization model.
-Furthermore, and implicitly related to the energy model, our next steps also include testing different transmission power levels and \ac{SF} configurations.
-In the long term, we aim to integrate our proposed ns-3 \ac{LoRaWAN} framework into a network digital twin platform that supports comprehensive \textit{what-if} analyzes.
-This will enable tasks such as optimizing \ac{GW} placement prior to real-world deployment, in a manner similar to existing work on \ac{5G} transport networks~\cite{abenathar2025}.
+In the short term, we will focus on improving \ac{LoRaWAN} network simulations to consider capacity and energy constraints.
+This improved environment will be used to testing different transmission power levels and \ac{SF} configurations, essential for mitigating collision problems in transmission.
+In the long term, we aim to integrate our proposed ns-3 \ac{LoRaWAN} framework into an \ac{NDT} platform that supports comprehensive \textit{what-if} analysis.
+In this case, since an \ac{NDT} inherently requires a physical counterpart, this future task will help bridge the comparison gap not addressed in this work between our proposed site-specific optimization approach and real-world data obtained from measurement campaigns.
+Finally, with this \ac{NDT} deployed, it will enable closed-loop applications such as optimizing \ac{GW} placement prior to real-world deployment, in a manner similar to existing work on \ac{5G} transport networks~\cite{abenathar2025}.